-Each year on April 15th, hundreds of different stories are related about the most famous maritime tragedy in modern history when many souls, including those of four Greeks, perished on the Titanic.
+April 15th marks the sinking of the Titanic.
+Each year, hundreds of different stories are related of the most famous maritime tragedy in modern history when many souls, including those of four Greeks, perished in the shipwreck.

 It was on this day in 1912 that the Titanic, the largest British passenger liner ever constructed, sank in the North Atlantic Ocean after colliding with an iceberg during her maiden voyage from Southampton to New York City.

 Of the estimated 2,224 passengers and crew aboard, more than 1,500 died, making it one of modern history’s deadliest commercial marine disasters during peacetime.

 Another story, certainly less well-known and without the glamour of the world-famous film adaptations, is the tale of four Greek men whose fate is forever intertwined with that of the giant ship.

 They were the only Greek passengers to sail on the Titanic.

 Greeks who died on the Titanic dreamed of a better life in America

 Panagiotis Lymberopoulos, Vassilios Katavelos, Apostolos Chronopoulos, and Demetrios Chronopoulos all came from the same village, Agios Sostis in the Messinia region of the Peloponnese.
 The last two men were brothers.